Workshops

 There are no available registration dates at this time.

-Ultimately we will learn how to dance with our subjects—to make carefully choreographed moves that yield compelling portraits.
+Ultimately, you will learn how to dance with our subjects—to make carefully choreographed moves that yield compelling portraits.
 We will also investigate alternative modes of storytelling and portraiture that avoid confrontation altogether.
 We will discuss the language of photographic images so you can expand your visual vocabulary and construct more potent stories.
-We will have the opportunity to view and discuss your work as a group.
-The entire workshop will be conducted online via Zoom—you can attend in the safety of your home.
+You will have the opportunity to make new work using what we’ve learned in the course.
+We will view and discuss your work as a group, and you will have time to respond to this input by making new photographs.
+The entire workshop will be conducted online via Zoom, so you can attend in the safety of your home.

 All images: ©Daniel W. Coburn